How Much Does Tree Removal Cost In Toronto?

 Why is tree removal so expensive in Toronto?

 Tree removal in Toronto is more involved than many people expect.
-Crews work around houses, garages, fences, cars, and power lines, often in tight spaces.
-They must carry proper insurance and follow safety standards.
-The work is physical, technical, and sometimes dangerous.
-All of this drives the cost up compared to simple yard work.
-You can also review power line vegetation safety guidelines from Hydro One to understand why tree work near electrical infrastructure requires extra caution.
+Independent contractors may need to work around houses, garages, fences, cars, utilities, and power lines, often in tight spaces.
+They also need suitable insurance, equipment, training, and safety procedures for the type of work being quoted.
+The work is physical, technical, and sometimes dangerous, which is why it can cost more than basic yard maintenance.

 Does the City of Toronto pay for tree removal?